AlbrechtL/welle.io/README.md

 --mp2-file | MP2 file name.
 Records the DAB MP2 frames.
 This file can be used to analyse zu X-PAD data with XPADexpert (https://www.basicmaster.de/xpadxpert).
 --log-file | Log file name.
 Redirects all log output texts to a file.
---language | Sets the GUI language according to the ISO country codes e.g. de_DE --disable-splash | Disables the splash screen
+--language | Sets the GUI language according to the ISO country codes e.g. de_DE --station  | Tries to play a station from a previous channel scan on program start.
+--disable-splash | Disables the splash screen